triska/clpfd/README.md

 ## SICStus compatibility

-I am aiming for compatibility with the CLP(FD) system of SICStus Prolog.
-All examples work with at most small changes with SICStus Prolog too.
-For example, instead of `(ins/2)`, you need to use `domain/3` in SICStus Prolog.
+With SWI-Prolog's `library(clpfd)`, I am generally aiming for API compatibility with SICStus Prolog.
+Therefore, all examples work with at most small changes with SICStus Prolog too.
+For example, instead of `(ins)/2`, you need to use `domain/3` in SICStus Prolog.

-For better performance, I highly recommend you obtain a copy of SICStus Prolog, and use it to solve more serious tasks with CLP(FD).
+For better performance and many more specialised constraints, I highly recommend you obtain a copy of SICStus Prolog, and use it to solve more serious tasks with CLP(FD).

 ## Acknowledgments